ACReeser/councilore-hybrid/rules.md

 ## Expansion

 During an Expansion phase, the Council may decide to build one community building.
 Each building requires an amount of Gold in the Treasury to be built.
 Players may discuss and try and persuade other players as to the desirable building.
-As in the Daily Decision phase, the Mayor may call for voting to prevent discussion from going on too long.
+As in the Daily Decision phase, the Chairman may call for voting to prevent discussion from going on too long.
 Voting for the building happens just as in the Daily Decision phase: by simultaneously revealing cards and Influence.

 ## Tax and Income

-Before the Mayor Reappointment phase, a random amount of Gold is deposited into the Treasury, and each player receives Rent.
+Before the Chairman Reappointment phase, a random amount of Gold is deposited into the Treasury, and each player receives Rent.
 Rent is always one Gold, plus any Gold or Influence collected from properties owned.

-## Mayor Reappointment
+## Chairman Reappointment

-After Tax and Income, the player with the most Influence is appointed Mayor. _(In case of ties, the outgoing Mayor decides the tiebreaker [including situations where the outgoing Mayor is in a tie])_
+After Tax and Income, the player with the most Influence is appointed Chairman. _(In case of ties, the outgoing Chairman decides the tiebreaker [including situations where the outgoing Chairman is in a tie])_

 ## Draw Cards

-Finally, after Mayor Reappointment, each player draws card(s) back up to a hand of 5 cards.
-Drawing starts to the left of the Mayor.
+Finally, after Chairman Reappointment, each player draws card(s) back up to a hand of 5 cards.
+Drawing starts to the left of the Chairman.

 This concludes the round, and a new Daily Decision is ready for the Council.